-Note: For re-filling Alde recommends antifreeze meeting VAG G12++ or G13 specification, and deionised water (0 ppm).
+Note: Alde recommends antifreeze meeting VAG G12++ or G13 specification, and deionised water (0 ppm).

 50:50 ethylene glycol antifreeze and water will protect against frost down to -35-37 °C. A refractometer and/or hydrometer can be used to measure the strength of the antifreeze solution.